Admission Process and Restricted Admission

 Due to our graduates' excellent career prospects and the attractiveness of RWTH as a location to study computer science, our courses of study are in high demand.
 We are delighted with the strong interest in our programs and seek to provide our students with an excellent education and prepare them for a successful career in this highly exciting field.

-Against the backdrop of the large number of applicants in the winter term of 2013/2014, which were due to the double cohort of school graduates in 2013, RWTH has introduced a so-called numerus clausus for its Bachelor's and teacher training programs in Computer Science.
+RWTH has introduced a so-called numerus clausus for its Bachelor's and teacher training programs in Computer Science.
 This means that the courses of study are restricted-admission courses: As the number of applicants is larger than the number of available spots, it is not possible to admit all applicants to the program.
+Combined with the high dedication of everyone involved, this ensures the best study conditions and an excellent education.

 Applying for a Course of Study